varnish/Varnish-Book/varnish_book.rst

 - A `graced` object is an object that has expired, but is still kept in cache.
 - `Grace mode` is when Varnish uses a `graced` object.
-- `Grace mode` is a feature to mitigate thread pile-ups, that allows Varnish to continue serving requests when the backend cannot do it.
+- `Grace mode` is a feature to mgitigate thread pile-ups, that allows Varnish to continue serving requests when the backend cannot do it.
 - There is more than one way Varnish can use a graced object.
 - ``beresp.grace`` defines the time that Varnish keeps an object after ``beresp.ttl`` has elapsed.

 .. container:: handout

+   .. what is grace mode

-   When Varnish is in grace mode, Varnish is capable of delivering a stale object and issue an asynchronous refresh request.
+   When Varnish is in *grace mode*, Varnish is capable of delivering a stale object and issue an asynchronous refresh request.
    When possible, Varnish delivers a fresh object, otherwise Varnish looks for a stale object.
    This procedure is also known as ``stale-while-revalidate``.

+   .. use cases

    The most common reason for Varnish to deliver a `graced object` is when a backend health-probe indicates a sick backend.
-   Varnish reads the variable ``obj.grace`` to use a `graced object`.
-   The variable ``obj.grace`` can be assigned by two means:
+   Varnish reads the variable ``obj.grace``, which default is 10 seconds, but you can change it by three means:
-   1) by parsing the HTTP Cache-Control field ``stale-while-revalidate`` that comes from the backend, or
+   1) by parsing the HTTP Cache-Control field ``stale-while-revalidate`` that comes from the backend,
-   2) by setting the variable ``beresp.grace`` in VCL.
+   2) by setting the variable ``beresp.grace`` in VCL, or
+   3) by changing the grace default value with ``varnishadm param.set default_grace 20``.

-   In the first case, Varnish parses automatically the HTTP Cache-Control field, as in: ``"Cache-control: max-age=5, stale-while-revalidate=30"``.
+   In the first case, Varnish parses ``stale-while-revalidate`` automatically, as in: ``"Cache-control: max-age=5, stale-while-revalidate=30"``.
-   In this example, the variables of the fetched object are: ``obj.ttl=5`` and ``obj.grace=30``.
+   In this example, the result of fetched object's variables are: ``obj.ttl=5`` and ``obj.grace=30``.
-   The second case, setting ``beresp.grace``, overwrites the value of ``obj.grace``.
+   The second and third case are self descriptive.

    The typical way to use grace is to store an object for several hours after its ``TTL`` has elapsed.
    In this way, Varnish has always a copy to be delivered immediately, while fetching a new object asynchronously.